Matt Albers: Cleveland Indians

 On December 11, 2012, Albers was traded along with relief pitcher Bryan Shaw and starting pitcher Trevor Bauer to the Cleveland Indians as part of a three-way deal involving the Diamondbacks and Cincinnati Reds.
 Drew Stubbs went from the Reds to the Indians, the Arizona Diamondbacks received relief pitcher Tony Sipp and first baseman Lars Anderson from the Indians, and shortstop Didi Gregorius from the Reds.
 The Cincinnati Reds received right fielder Shin-Soo Choo, infielder Jason Donald, and $3.5 million from Cleveland.
+He became a free agent following the 2013 season.

 Houston Astros (second stint)

 On December 16, 2013, Albers signed a one-year contract worth $2.45 million that came with a club option for 2015.
+In 8 games for the Astros in 2014, he posted an 0.90 ERA with 8 strikeouts over 10 innings pitched.
 Houston declined his 2015 option on October 9, 2014, making him a free agent.

 Chicago White Sox

 On February 13, 2015, he signed a minor league contract with the Chicago White Sox.
+He had his contract selected to the major league roster on April 5.
 On April 22, 2015, Albers was involved in a bench-clearing brawl against the Kansas City Royals.
 Albers suffered a fractured finger trying to escape the fracas, which placed him on the 15-day disabled list.

 On January 21, 2016, Albers signed a one-year, $2.25 million contract.
 On June 1, 2016, Albers hit a double in the 13th inning, advanced on a wild pitch, and scored on a sacrifice fly.
 It proved to be the winning run as the White Sox won against the Mets 2–1.
+He became a free agent following the 2016 season.

 Washington Nationals

-Albers signed a minor league contract with an invitation to spring training with the Washington Nationals for the 2017 season.
+On January 31, 2017, Albers signed a minor league contract with the Washington Nationals that included an invitation to spring training.
 He was released on March 27, 2017, despite giving up no earned runs over 11 2/3 innings.
 The Nationals re-signed Albers, and promoted him to the major leagues on April 9.
 On May 5, 2017, Albers recorded his first career save in a 4–2 victory over the Philadelphia Phillies.
+He became a free agent following the 2017 season.

 Milwaukee Brewers

-Albers signed a two-year, $5 million deal, with the Milwaukee Brewers on January 30, 2018.
-He elected free agency on October 31, 2019.
+On January 30, 2018, Albers signed a two-year, $5 million deal, with the Milwaukee Brewers.
+He became a free agent following the 2019 season.